DimensionDev/Gitcoin-Mask-Donation-Subgraph/README.md

 # Mask Donor Gitcoin Subgraph

-This subgraph filter out all Mask donors on Gitcoin
+This subgraph filters out all Mask donors on Gitcoin.

 ## Setup